Golf Etiquette in Thailand: Essential Tips for Playing with Respect and Confidence

 🙏 A simple smile and a polite “khop khun krub/ka” (thank you in Thai) go a long way with caddies and staff, and a positive, laid-back attitude is appreciated far more than intense competitiveness.

-6. Playing with Locals or Mixed Groups
+6. Playing Golf with Thai Locals and International Guests

 You might be paired with Thai players or other international guests.
 In mixed groups, it’s polite to introduce yourself and match the group’s tone.
 Don’t worry if you’re not a low handicapper.
 Attitude matters more than ability.